MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 Does Event ID 3079 contain EcReplStartup?

 - If yes, see [Application log Event ID 9528](#application-log-event-id-9528).
-- If no, sorry, we cannot resolve an unidentified issue by using this guide.
-If you contact support regarding this issue, please tell them that the source server is not generating outbound hierarchy replication messages.
-There is a 3079 event when the database mounts, but the event does not contain **EcReplStartup**.
+- If no, sorry, we can't resolve an unidentified issue by using this guide.
+If you contact support regarding this issue,  tell them that the source server isn't generating outbound hierarchy replication messages.
+There's a 3079 event when the database mounts, but the event doesn't contain **EcReplStartup**.

 ### Application log Event ID 9528